jamiekowalski/foldingtext-extra/filter.ftplugin/README.md

 ## Examples of expressions:

-`@important`
-: items tagged @important .
+- `@important` : items tagged @important .
 Note that tag matches must be exact; `@im` will not match an item tagged `@important`.
 This is in contrast to text matches.

-`not @done`
-: items not tagged @done .
+- `not @done` : items not tagged @done .
 Note that currently, if an item is tagged @done but has subitems, it will not be hidden.

-`;misc`
-: headings that contain the text 'misc'
+- `;misc` : headings that contain the text 'misc'

-`;misc items`
-: headings that contain both 'misc' and 'items'
+- `;misc items` : headings that contain both 'misc' and 'items'

-`;misc or items`
-: headings that contain either 'misc' or 'items'
+- `;misc or items` : headings that contain either 'misc' or 'items'

-`misc/today tomorrow`
-: items that contain both 'today' and 'tomorrow under an item that contains 'misc'.
+- `misc/today tomorrow` : items that contain both 'today' and 'tomorrow under an item that contains 'misc'.

-`;code;fold text`
-: heading that contains both 'fold' and 'text' under a heading that contains 'code'.
+- `;code;fold text` : heading that contains both 'fold' and 'text' under a heading that contains 'code'.

-`yesterday today and tomorrow`
-: items that contains 'yesterday' and 'today' and 'tomorrow'.
+- `yesterday today and tomorrow` : items that contains 'yesterday' and 'today' and 'tomorrow'.
 When only one boolean operator is used with three or more terms, this operator is used as the default.

-`yesterday or today and tomorrow`
-: items that contains 'yesterday' and 'today' and 'tomorrow'.
+- `yesterday or today and tomorrow` : items that contains 'yesterday' and 'today' and 'tomorrow'.
 When a mix of 'and' and 'or' is used, 'or's are changed to 'and'.

-any expression ending with `/`
-: show descendants (descendants are always shown if the last segment in the expression is a heading)
+- any expression ending with `/` : show descendants (descendants are always shown if the last segment in the expression is a heading)

-`#cm`
-: items that contain a Critic Markup command/annotation
+- `#cm` : items that contain a Critic Markup comment/annotation

-`#hl`
-: items that contain a Critic Markup highlight
+- `#hl` : items that contain a Critic Markup highlight

-`#dl` or `#del`
-: items that contain a Critic Markup deletion
+- `#dl` or `#del` : items that contain a Critic Markup deletion

-`#in` or `#ins`
-: items that contain a Critic Markup insertion
+- `#in` or `#ins` : items that contain a Critic Markup insertion

-`#em` or `#emph`
-: items that contain a Markdown `em` element
+- `#em` or `#emph` : items that contain a Markdown `em` element

-`#st` or `#str` or `#strong`
-: items that contain a Markdown `strong` element
+- `#st` or `#str` or `#strong` : items that contain a Markdown `strong` element

-`#job`
-: items that have the property “job”.
+- `#job` : items that have the property “job”.
 Properties should be added at the end of a path segment.
-With the following text, this query with show “John”.
+With the following example text, this query with show “John”.
+Add `/` to the query to also reveal the line `job : developer`.

         John
             job : developer

-Add `/` at end to also reveal `job : developer`

-`#job~dev`
-: items that have the property “job” with a value containing “dev”.
+- `#job~dev` : items that have the property “job” with a value containing “dev”.
 When using a comparison operator (e.g. `~` – see next item for more), the `#` prefix is unnecessary.

-`age>30`, `age<20`, `age>=25`
-: items that have the property “age” with values < 30, etc.
+- `age>30`, `age<20`, `age>=25` : items that have the property “age” with values < 30, etc.

-any expression starting or ending with `|`
-: don't show ancestors
+- any expression starting or ending with `|` : don't show ancestors

-any expression starting with `/`
-: use FoldingText's full XPath syntax instead of the modified syntax described here.
+- any expression starting with `/` or `(/` : use FoldingText's full XPath syntax instead of the modified syntax described here.
 See documentation on the [FoldingText website](http://www.foldingtext.com/sdk/nodepaths/).

 ## Change log